Marlow-Navigation/argo-local-stack/README.md

 | **Kafka UI** | `poseidon-kafka-ui` | `58081` | Web UI for inspecting topics and messages |
 | **Argo DB** | `argo-db-app` | — | Clones `argo.db` and runs SBT migrations against Postgres |

+## Profiles

+Profile helps to bring up related services together.
+For example, all Phoebe modules are behind the `phoebe` profile, so you can start them all with a single command without having to specify each one.

 ### Phoebe services (profile: `phoebe`)

 | Service | Container | Port | Module |